sebmourlhou/oidc-client/configuration.md

 ## provider."provider".audience

-Used to specify to the provider for whom the access token is intended.
+Specifies to the provider for whom the access token is intended.

 If this parameter is omitted, the access token returned by the provider is intended for your OIDC client (useful for making exchange tokens).